 Under the merit review as required by 2 CFR § 200.206, prior to making a Federal Award the Department will review and consider the following risk factors:

 - a.
+Financial stability

-Financial stability - b.
-Management systems and standards ii.
-Responsibility/Qualification Information in SAM.gov
+- b.
+Management systems and standards

 - c.
 History of performance

 - d.
 Audit reports and findings

 - e.
 Ability to effectively implement requirements